-If a child persists in making inappropriate behaviour choices then there are a variety of options that may be taken:
+If there is persistent inappropriate behaviour then there are a variety of options that may be taken:

 - The child will attend a behaviour meeting with the Class Teacher where a target for his or her behaviour will be set.
-The Class Teacher will work collaboratively with the pupil to identify any reasons, concerns or difficulties which may be leading the child to make inappropriate behaviour choices.
-The Class Teacher will then work with the pupil to address these issues. - If after an agreed time there is no change in the child's behaviour, the child will attend a behaviour meeting with the Headteacher.
-At this time the Class Teacher will inform the child's parent/carer of the situation and share the child's behaviour target with them. - If the child continues to make inappropriate behavioural choices, the Headteacher will arrange a meeting with their parent/carer to discuss their behaviour. - The Headteacher may decide that it is in the pupil's best interests to give them some supported time away from their class, with a different year group. - Where there is no improvement in behaviour, the Headteacher may impose a period of exclusion from school.
+The Class Teacher will work collaboratively with the pupil to identify any reasons, concerns or difficulties which may be leading the child to behave inappropriately.
+The Class Teacher will then work with the pupil to address these issues.
+The target will be recorded on My Concern. - If after an agreed time there is no change in the child's behaviour, the child will attend a behaviour meeting with the Pastoral Lead.
+At this time the Class Teacher will inform the child's parent/carer of the situation and share the child's behaviour target with them. - If, despite support, the child is unable to modify their behaviour, the Headteacher will arrange a meeting with their parent/carer to discuss their behaviour. - The Headteacher may decide that it is in the pupil's best interests to give them some supported time away from their class, with a different peer group. - Where there is no improvement in behaviour, the Headteacher may impose a period of exclusion from school.